toddfoster/tinkering/README.md

-# tinkering
+This is a playground for tinkering with hardware.

-Code for tinkering with hardware
+* bclock: a binary clock